 Curious, almost fearless cariboo approach us in the high alpine.
 Brian on Comet, John on Hazel.
 This is part of the High Trail.

 Tuchodi River, Wayne answering a question about geology.
-In the foreground, an authentic stetson—there’s some pleasing irony in a First Nations man wearing a hat that apparently used to be known as an “Indian killer.”
+In the foreground, an authentic stetson—there’s a pleasing irony in a First Nations man wearing a hat that apparently used to be known as an “Indian killer.”

 Behind me on the pack string.
 Kailo, poet Donna Kane on Bucky, followed by Chrissy, Lock It, Mel, and way behind, Levi.
 Fording overflow from the Tuchodi River which was running high.